User Roles and Permissions

 Admin

-- Fully configure their organization's setting
+- Fully configure their organization's settings, including:

 - Invite and manage users